JakeStanger/Rofi_MPD/readme.md

 By default your default Rofi theme is used.
 You can parse rofi command line arguments in.

+You obviously reqiuire Rofi and MPD to be installed (and running in the case of MPD).

 ## Usage
 * Clone this repo somewhere.
 * If necessary change the line `client.connect('localhost', 6600)` to match your hostname and port.